 CMC Markets does not require a minimum deposit.
 Credit and debit cards are charged a 2.3% fee for deposits, however, if the initial deposit is made via credit card, CMC Markets waives the deposit fee.
 Like many other top forex brokers, CMC Markets charges an inactivity fee if a trading account is dormant for 12 months, equating to USD $15 per month.

-CMC Markets offers a demo account for prospective clients wanting to register under a CFD Trading Account.
+CMC Markets offers a demo account for prospective clients wanting to practise trading CFDs and forex in a risk-free environment.
 A trial account is quick to set up, with no payment information is required to gain access.
 A major benefit of signing up for a trial with CMC Markets compared to other forex broker demo accounts is that there is no time limit.
 Traders are given up to $10,000 in virtual money to practice trades and build confidence, as well as full access to charting tools and mobile and tablet devices.

-Swissquote is a MAS regulated top forex broker originating from Switzerland.
-In addition to MAS oversight, Swissquote subsidiaries are regulated by various well-regarded authorities around the world, including FCA (Financial Conduct Authority), DFSA (Dubai Financial Services Authority), and the SFC (Hong Kong Securities and Futures Commission).
+Swissquote is a MAS regulated top forex broker that was originally established in Switzerland.
+In addition to MAS oversight, Swissquote subsidiaries are regulated by various well-regarded authorities around the world, including the FCA (Financial Conduct Authority), DFSA (Dubai Financial Services Authority), and SFC (Hong Kong Securities and Futures Commission).

 As with other top forex brokers, trading via Swissquote on MetaTrader platforms enables investors’ to evaluate trends with advanced analysis tools, automate trades with copy trading and Expert Advisors, as well as backtest strategies against historical data.
-For clients wanting to trade forex that does not require hedging abilities, MetaTrader 4 is sufficient.
-Yet, if investors are wanting to hedge, MetaTrader 5 is better suited as CMC Markets offers a ‘Close By’ function where two open positions (in opposite directions) are linked to reduce spread costs.
+For clients wanting to trade forex that doesn’t require hedging abilities, MetaTrader 4 is sufficient.
+Yet, if investors want to hedge, MetaTrader 5 is better suited as CMC Markets offers a ‘Close By’ function where two open positions (in opposite directions) are linked to reduced spread costs.